What is Alcohol Use Disorder?

 - Family therapy.
 Studies show that getting a patient’s family – biological or chosen – intimately involved in recovery can help lead to continued sobriety.
 Oakvine provides a comfortable setting and skilled professionals to help patients and their family members discuss the problem, the steps forward, and heal relationships.

 Get Started Today

 If you or someone you care about might be suffering from alcoholism, don’t wait for recovery to start.
-Oakvine’s alcohol and drug rehab Austin Texas center can help today.
+Oakvine’s alcohol and drug rehab Austin treatment center can help today.
 We’ll meet with you and your family members to honestly assess the situation and develop a personalized path to sobriety.
 We specialize in Alcohol Use Disorder and can work with you immediately.